Riley Thilthorpe: AFL career

 Thilthorpe debuted in round 6 of the 2021 AFL season, as he was impressive with 16 disposals and kicked 5 goals.
-His 5 goals is the highest ever by a Crows debutant.
-Jason Dunstall commented, "the emergence of a future star."
+His 5 goals is the highest ever by a Crows debutant, tied with Josh Rachele who matched the record a year later.
+Jason Dunstall noted the performance as "the emergence of a future star."

 In round 13, against St Kilda, Thilthorpe kicked the match winning goal over his head on his opposite boot in the last minute of the game.
 It completed Adelaide's 36-point comeback.
-To honour his 3-goal performance and late heroics, Thilthorpe was rewarded with a much anticipated NAB AFL Rising Star nomination for Round 13.
+Thilthorpe was rewarded with the NAB AFL Rising Star nomination for Round 13.